 Each year, selected teachers are recognized during a special Kansas Master Teacher Recognition Day at Emporia State University.
 During the day, the teachers participate in several activities including a seminar, social and award dinner where each teacher is honored.

 The Kansas Master Teacher Program expresses appreciation for the generosity of Bank of America (formerly Nations Bank and Bank IV - Emporia).
 Since 1980, this Emporia bank has pledged $100,000 to permanently endow the Master Teacher Program.
-Bank of America and its Emporia Banking Center Manager, Carol Patterson, are committed to assisting ESU in its efforts to excel.

 More information about nomination, as well as the nomination forms, can be found here.